- Business and Employment»

 In a minuscule corner of the world, two choices are available.
 The first is an accepted employment practice and way of thinking marked with multi-level issues including discrimination.
 This way of rationalizing keeps people out of work, desperate, and further contributes to loss of opportunities, dignity, property, and increasingly-loss of life.
 This is a hallmark of an across the board decaying society.
 Raising the minimum wage and entrepreneurship are not viable answers.
 Hiring a qualified job applicant is.

 The second and only option pertains to a different vision and plan for change.
 People occupying this space today are successful in their work.
-Newly employed people have walked away from public assistance in its various forms and trappings.
+Newly employed workers have walked away from public assistance in its various forms and trappings.
 Tax credits benefit the company.
 It is not hard for Human Resources to do the right thing in hiring practices.
 It is even less hard to respond with a yes rather than no when giving back is fittingly due.

 In my practice, I have yet to see where a hire who was gainfully employed at the time of a job interview is more skilled, knowledgeable, or more competent that an unemployed hire.
 Having directly experienced job loss and job-reentry, the custom of extending job opportunities to unemployed job seekers has made great business sense-one which instills hope and leads to opportunity and better jobs up the road.